 On March 25, 2020, the Company entered into a note purchase agreement with Iliad Research & Trading, L.P. (the "Holder"), pursuant to which the Company agreed to issue and sell to the Holder a secured promissory note (the "Note") in an aggregate initial principal amount of \$1,115,000 (the "Initial Principal Amount"), which is payable on or before the date that is 18 months from the issuance date (the "Maturity Date").
 The Initial Principal Amount includes an original issue discount of \$100,000 and \$15,000 that the Company agreed to pay to the Holder to cover the Holder's legal fees, accounting costs, due diligence and other transaction costs.
 In exchange for the Note, the Holder paid an aggregate purchase price of \$1,000,000.
 Interest on the Note accrues at a rate of 10% per annum and is payable on the Maturity Date or otherwise in accordance with the Note.
 The Note may be prepaid by the Company (with the payment of a premium), may be required by the Holder to be redeemed by the Company for up to \$200,000 per month after the sixmonth anniversary of the issuance of the Note (subject to certain deferral rights), and is subject to customary event of default (with a default interest rate of up to 22%).
 The Note transaction documents also give the Holder a right of first refusal to future debt issuances and a right to the first \$250,000 of every \$1 million of proceeds from future sales of equity by the Company.
 The Note is secured by the assets of the Company, other that the Company's owned real property, intellectual property and accounts receivable, pursuant to a security agreement.
+See "Note 16 - Subsequent Events" for information regarding a subsequent note transaction with the Holder in October 2020.

 On April 16, 2020, the Company entered into a loan with Pinnacle Bank as the lender ("Lender") in an aggregate principal amount of \$1,691,520 (the "Loan") pursuant to the Paycheck Protection Program (the "PPP") under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The Loan is evidenced by a promissory note (the "PPP Note") dated April 16, 2020 and matures on April 16, 2022.
 The PPP Note bears interest at a rate of 1.000% per annum, with the first six months of payments deferred.
-Principal and interest are payable monthly commencing on November 16, 2020 and may be prepaid by the Company at any time prior to maturity with no prepayment penalties.
+On October 20, 2020, IMAC submitted a loan forgiveness application to the U.S. Small Business Administration ("SBA").
+However, principal and interest on the Loan will be payable monthly following a determination by the SBA that any amount under the PPP Note not be forgiven.
 In order to be entitled to forgiveness, funds from the Loan may only be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent utilities, and interest on other debt obligations under the terms and conditions outlined by the PPP.
-The Company intends to use all or a significant majority of the Loan amount for the qualifying expenses.
-The Loan will not be deemed restricted issuance pursuant to the terms of the note purchase agreement entered into by the Company and Iliad Research & Trading, L.P. on March 25, 2020.
+The Company used all of the Loan amount for such qualifying expenses.
+The Loan was deemed not to be a restricted issuance pursuant to the terms of the note purchase agreement entered into by the Company and Iliad Research & Trading, L.P. on March 25, 2020.